 It is hardly surprising therefore that Brussels, the capital of Belgium, should have been chosen as the capital of Europe.
 Today, it has grown into an extraordinary city, where the European institutions rub shoulders with the major international organisations.
 While in the capital, Brussels, one can visit important political institutions like NATO, the European Commission, the European Council.

 Being the capital of an expanding Europe, Brussels is an international city like no other.
-31% of its population is of foreign origin, and this makes for a unique atmosphere in which cultures interact easily with one another.
+High percentage of its population is of foreign origin, and this makes for a unique atmosphere in which cultures interact easily with one another.
 English is rapidly becoming an important language in Brussels because of the numerous international political organizations.

 While Belgium is known for its numerous exported goods, it is also recognized for its open-minded and foreigner-friendly attitude.

-During the academic year, international students are entitled to work maximum 20 hours per week.
+During the academic year, international (non-EU) students are entitled to work maximum 20 hours per week.
 They can work on a full time basis only during the summer holiday period (July-September).
 The money earned from student jobs should be considered as a supplementary source of income, not as main financial means for living in Belgium.

 The Job Service in VUB can help international students to find student jobs.